-One significant component of the new law allows you to use what would normally be taxable annuity dollars to purchase a long term care insurance policy.
+One component of this law allows you to use taxable annuity dollars to purchase a long term care insurance policy.

-This provision can be very useful if you have significant tax-deferred accumulation in a non-qualified annuity and wish to purchase long term care coverage.
+This provision is useful if you have significant tax-deferred accumulation in a non-qualified annuity.
+You can use those dollars to purchase long term care coverage on a tax-deferred basis.

-First, it is important to realize that Medicare and/or supplemental policies will not pay for extended custodial care for more than a maximum of 100 days.
+First, it is important to know that Medicare and/or supplemental policies do not pay for extended LTC stays.
 And government run Medicaid will only cover these costs once you have spent down most of your estate.

 The Pension Protection Act allows you to use annuity (and life insurance) polices as a tax efficient means to purchase LTC insurance.
 There are a couple of ways to implement this strategy and it will mostly depend on whether you own an existing non-qualified annuity account.